rkuo/NetworkOS/kubecon2015-meetingNotes.md

 ## Day 1 Keynote-Roadmap
 Brendan Burns, Google, roadmap

-* started one year before
-* purpose of this project:
+* Kubernetes started one year ago, the purpose of this project:
 	* to deploy apps easier,
 	* resilence to change,
 	* be able to handle scaling,